RiceNFields/ricenfields.github.io/_posts/2024-06-09-vector-primitives.md

 ### Wrap-up
 Vector primitives are incredibly powerful tools for speeding up computations.
 System programming languages are now incorporating support for them, whether through libraries or as first-class language features.
 This support gives developers the ability to leverage SIMD technology in a more portable manner, enabling us to write more efficient softwares.

 Hey, you made it to the end!
-You might want to check out the linear algebra library I recently wrote for Zig called [zig_matrix](https://github.com/AshishBhattarai/zig_matrix).
+You might want to check out a linear algebra library I recently wrote in Zig called [zig_matrix](https://github.com/AshishBhattarai/zig_matrix).
 I'm extensively using Zig's `@Vector` SIMD support in my implementation of some of the most widely known and utilized linear algebra operations.
 Feel free to email me with any feedback or questions!

 #### References
 - [Data Parallelism](https://en.wikipedia.org/wiki/Data_parallelism#Description)